-I'm a Senior Product Designer with 5+ YOE in SF.
-I work for Hired on the Candidate Experience team.
+I'm a Senior Product Designer with 9+ YOE in SF.
+I recently worked for Vendr on the SaaS Marketplace team.
 I'm a former science teacher, and I specialize in education platforms and 2-way marketplaces.CONNECT WITH ME ON LINKEDIN

 From the moment she joined [Care.com], Alice helped the group focus the company on listening to users and helped us build out our user research team.
 Alice's exceptional work on our caregiver experience squad elevated NPS scores for an incredibly important component of our business.
 Overhauling the entire user experience was a challenge, and the improvements made contributed to a 40% increase in overall revenues.
 I would recommend Alice for any design team that requires both thoughtful research, data analysis and design for products that aim to solve problems for users and the business as a whole.

 Alice is quite passionate about designing the best possible user experience.
 She doesn't avoid asking the difficult questions, always advocating for the user.
 She works very hard and is able to learn new skills when given the opportunity.
 I enjoyed working with Alice [at EdSurge] and look forward to watching her career develop.
 I would enjoy working with her again in the future.

 We took on 20+ projects together for the [Hired] Candidate team, and Alice delivered on every single one to huge success (e.g. increasing new user conversion 40%).
 She always brought data into our process when discussing solutions, and I’ve never seen a designer create high quality mocks as quickly as her to visualize our options.

 I’d highly recommend working with Alice if you ever get the chance!

 Alice joined the Hired team and jumped right in, making recommendations on everything from the user experience, to the tools we used, to our design processes.
 I particularly enjoyed the fantastic Design Sprint that she ran for our Candidate Experience Strategy.